 - Makes a great starting point for learning to mix cocktails at home.

-- Can be served in coconuts, mason jars, or regular glasses for different looks.
+- Serve it in coconuts, mason jars, or regular glasses for different looks.

 - Uses pantry staples that are easy to find anywhere.